-\descrit{Multimodal CVE Knowledge Curation.} Due to lack of image and video processing support, \cvegenie{} struggles with CVEs where the PoC is provided as an image or video.
+\descrit{Multimodal CVE Knowledge Curation.} Due to a lack of image and video processing support, \cvegenie{} struggles with CVEs where the PoC is provided as an image or video.
 Future work can address this limitation by integrating \cvegenie{} with multimodal LLMs.
-Additionally, by leveraging external CVE resources through LLM-based deep search tools, beyond standard vulnerability databases, may also help improve reproduction success rates~\cite{mu_understanding_2018}.
+Additionally, leveraging external CVE resources through LLM-based deep search tools, beyond standard vulnerability databases, may also help improve reproduction success rates~\cite{mu_understanding_2018}.

 \descrit{Over Critique.} As shown in Figures~\ref{subfig:setup-critic}, \ref{subfig:exploit-critic}, and \ref{subfig:verifier-critic}, all critics exhibit a lower TPR compared to their TNR.
-While this helps reduce false positives, it also results in missing some valid reproductions, particularly in cases where critics requested detailed setup, exploit, or verifier information that the developer could not sufficiently provide.
+While this helps reduce false positives, it also results in missing some valid reproductions, particularly in cases where critics requested detailed setup, exploit, or verifier that the developer could not sufficiently provide.

-\descrit{Cost.} Running \cvegenie{} costs approximately \avgcost{} per CVE.
-While open-source models do not perform well and their large-scale deployment remains a challenge.
-To support further research, we release logs from all runs as a novel dataset to help the community fine-tune and improve local models' performance for CVE reproduction.
+\descrit{Cost.} Running \cvegenie{} costs approximately \avgcost{} per CVE, moreover, open-source models currently do not perform well.
+Therefore, to support further research, we release logs from all reproduction runs as a novel dataset to help the community fine-tune and improve local models' performance for CVE reproduction.